sqlitebrowser/dbhub.io/README.md

 An early stage (in development) "Cloud" for SQLite databases, with special integration for [DB Browser for SQLite](http://sqlitebrowser.org).

-You can try out our beta testing server at [https://db4s-beta.dbhub.io](https://db4s-beta.dbhub.io/justinclift/DB4S%20download%20stats.sqlite), or run it locally for your own users.
+You can try out our live testing server at [https://db4s.dbhub.io](https://db4s.dbhub.io/justinclift/DB4S%20download%20stats.sqlite), or run it locally for your own users.

-**Note** - Don't store important data on the beta server.
+**Note** - Don't store important data on the live server.
 We're still changing things around on it quite often, and haven't yet put time into setting up backups (etc).

 When the core code is more fully featured (end of October 2017 target), we'll start